 Adding a new disk on FreeBSD is just a matter of minutes.
-As usual in the field of system administration i need to do some pre-checks first before carrying out any operation.
+As usual in the field of system administration, I need to do some pre-checks first before carrying out any operation.
 There are many documentations available on the Official FreeBSD Handbook.
-However, i create this blog post so that we can discuss more about it.1.Start by retrieving the trace from dmesg.
-I fired this command and redirect it into another file.
+However, I create this blog post so that we can discuss more on it.

 gpart create -s GPT ada1

 8. Next step is where the file system on the new disk is created with the following commands:

 (tips: do press tab twice to see if you really have those device called ada1p1 to do not get confused if you already have more disks)

 10. Add the following entry in the /etc/fstab

-/dev/ada1p1 /home/newhdd ufs rw 2 211.
-Mount the disk now:
+/dev/ada1p1 /home/newhdd ufs rw 2 2

 12. I can now do a gpart show to see my new disk as well as a df -h